Roybin12/machine-learning-2-project/README.md

 ## 📄 License

-This project is for educational purposes as part of the Data Mining course.
+This project is for educational purposes as part of the Machine Learning course.